mulesoft/api-console/README.md

 </body>
 ```

-See complete documentation about how to import sources into your web page in the [api console element docs][].
-Also, if you are a developer you can check out [demo application source code][].
+See the complete documentation on how to import sources into your web page in the [api console element docs][].
+Also, if you are a developer check out the [demo application source code][].

-You can also build API Console as a embeddable HTML element using one of our [build tools][].
+You can also build API Console as an embeddable HTML element using one of our [build tools][].

 ## API Console configuration options

 Configuration options differ from the previous version.
-Because API Console is a (custom) HTML element its configuration is based on HTML attributes.
+Because API Console is a (custom) HTML element, its configuration is based on HTML attributes.
 You can pass values as an attribute value, or use a boolean option by simply setting the attribute.
 Configuration from JavaScript code is based on setting a JavaScript property as the attribute name on the element.
-If the attribute name contains dashes then make the property name [camel case][].
+If the attribute name contains dashes, then convert the property name to [camel case][].

 Example: